 1. Calculate the cost per load

-If you divide the cost of detergent by the # of loads per container, you'll find that laundry powder is often more economical than non-concentrated liquid detergent.
+If you divide the cost of a detergent by the # of loads per container, you'll find that non-concentrated liquid detergent is often not as economical as other options, like laundry powder.
 Additionally, liquid easily overflows in measuring cups, which means you may be getting fewer loads per jug than you think.

 Regularly overdosing detergent can lead to product buildup and stubborn odor (more on that here).
 Not to mention, standard liquid detergents contain up to 90% water.
 Why pay for something that your washer already dispenses?

 2. Add a white vinegar rinse

 A bit of distilled white vinegar goes a long way, especially if you play sports or work out regularly.
 Mildly acidic, white vinegar dissolves soap and residue buildup in your laundry, which makes it feel softer.
 It can also whiten, brighten and reduce odors in your laundry.

 A large jug costs under $5 at any grocery store.
 With each load, pour 1/4 to 1/2 cup of white vinegar into the fabric softener compartment to help blast odors and soften loads naturally.

 3. Opt for reusable dryer balls